Introduction

 What tools are best for measuring linear feet accurately?

-Yes, using a tape measure or a laser distance measurer will provide the most accurate measurements for linear feet in construction projects.
+A tape measure or a laser distance measurer will give you the most accurate measurements for linear feet in your construction projects.